Askoye/Advert-Analysis-and-Customer-Segmentation/README.md

 This repository contains two projects covering supervised and unsupervised learning with R

-## Title
-Supervised and Unsupervised Learning in R
+#Supervised and Unsupervised Learning in R

 ## Author
 Ted Askoye Samuel